 A Customer Data Platform doesn’t just ingest data.
 It restructures it, adds calculated fields such as trends or scoring models, and then makes it usable by your other tools and systems through segments or aggregates.

-The diagram above illustrates the central place of a CDP within the data stack of organisations.
+The diagram above illustrates the central place of a CDP within the data stack of organizations.
 It “unifies” data from different sources (on the left) and makes it usable by other applications, the destinations (on the right).

-Finally, the great strength of CDPs, which distinguishes them from other data management tools such as CRMs, ERPs or DMPs, lies in their ability to process all types of customer data: both “hot” and “cold” data, online and offline.
+Finally, the great strength of CDPs, which distinguishes them from other data management tools such as CRMs, ERPs, or DMPs, lies in their ability to process all types of customer data: both “hot” and “cold” data, online and offline.